FirebaseExtended/bolt/docs/language.md

-    s.includes(sub)     - Returns true iff sub is a substring of s. s.startsWith(sub)   - Returns true iff sub is a prefix of s. s.endsWith(sub)     - Returns true iff sub is a suffix of s. s.replace(old, new) - Replaces all occurancs of ole ins s with new. s.toLowerCase()     - Returns an all lower case version of s. s.toUpperCase()     - Returns an all upper case version of s. s.test(regexp)      - Returns true iff the string matches the regular expression.
+    s.includes(sub)     - Returns true iff sub is a substring of s. s.startsWith(sub)   - Returns true iff sub is a prefix of s. s.endsWith(sub)     - Returns true iff sub is a suffix of s. s.replace(old, new) - Returns a string where all occurances of string, `old`, are replaced by `new`.
+    s.toLowerCase()     - Returns an all lower case version of s. s.toUpperCase()     - Returns an all upper case version of s. s.test(regexp)      - Returns true iff the string matches the regular expression.